ietf-wg-alto/draft-alto-oam-yang/objectives.md

 R8: As the ALTO protocol is extensible, the data models for ALTO O&M should allow for augmentation to support potential future extensions.

-## Overview of ALTO O&M Data Models for Reference ALTO Architecture
+## Overview of ALTO O&M Data Models for ALTO Servers

-[](#alto-ref-arch) shows a reference architecture for an ALTO server implementation.
+[](#alto-ref-arch) shows a sample architecture for an ALTO server implementation.
 It indicates the major server components that an ALTO server usually needs to include and the YANG modules that these server components need to implement.

+> This section does not intend to impose an internal structure of server
+> implementations, but is provided to exemplify how the various data model
+> components can be used, including having provisions for future augmentations.

 The following server components need to implement the 'ietf-alto' module ([](#alto-model)):